blezzio/triniti/README.md

 ### Optional

-- [TailwindCSS](https://tailwindcss.com/) is optional, and used to generate the CSS styling.
+- [DaisyUI](https://daisyui.com/) is optional and used to create the UI, so install it only if you intend to modify it.
+- [TailwindCSS](https://tailwindcss.com/) is required by DaisyUI.
-- [NodeJS](https://nodejs.org/en) is required by TailwindCSS, so install it only if you are intending to use TailwindCSS.
+- [NodeJS](https://nodejs.org/en) is required by TailwindCSS.
 - [GNU Make](https://www.gnu.org/software/make/) is optional, you can copy the command from the `Makefile` and run it.

 ## Setup Local Environment